gipplab/cl-osa/README.md

     $ mvn versions:set -DnewVersion=1.x-SNAPSHOT

-A new version is set like the following:
+A new version is set like this:

     $ mvn versions:set -DnewVersion=1.x